SolidLabResearch/Bashlib/README.md

 #### find

+This command finds the resources contained by the URL argument matching the passed string argument.
+The passed URL should be a container, or the command will fail.

+The `--all` flag can be set to include `.acl` files in the results.

 Given a container, the find function will look for all the files that have a matching filename to the provided one.

 *usage*